sam-the-tutor/Mega-Submission/README.md

 ![](./src/assets/Screenshot%20from%202024-02-18%2016-18-52.png)

 - To add a new principal id, navigate to the settings page.
+When you add another principal Id, the application automatically fetches all the tokens held by that id, catculates their value using real market prices and re-calculates your portifolio data and statistics

 ![](./src/assets/Screenshot%20from%202024-02-18%2015-54-32.png)